rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to partner with government stakeholders to develop efficient service delivery systems and improve the lives of citizens brought him to Samagra.
-Currently, he is part of the Central Team in the Delhi office.
     image: /img/abhishekrao.jpg
     linkedInProfile: 'https://www.linkedin.com/in/abhishek-rao-479047159/'
     name: 'Abhishek Rao '
-    project: Central Team
+    project: ' '
   - bio: >-
       Aditi holds a Bachelor's degree in Electronics and Telecommunication Engineering from Sardar Patel Institute of Technology, Mumbai University.